Paul Laymann

+Biography

 Laymann was born at Arzl, near Innsbruck.
 After studying jurisprudence at Ingolstadt, he entered the Society of Jesus there in 1594, was ordained priest in 1603, taught philosophy at the University of Ingolstadt from 1603-9, moral theology at the Jesuit house in Munich from 1609–25, and Canon law at the University of Dillingen from 1625-32.
 He died of the plague at Konstanz.